On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Background and Preliminaries

 where $\cd$ is the maximum tolerable distortion.
 This formulation is analogous to the classical indirect rate-distortion problem \cite{witsenhausen2003indirect}.
-Recent work establishes an indirect rate-distortion framework for such semantic sources, under the constraints on the distortion between the semantic source and its recovery \cite{liu2022indirect}.
+Recent work establishes an indirect rate-distortion framework for such semantic sources \cite{liu2022indirect}.
 This framework has been extended to incorporate side information and distinct distortion measures at the encoder and decoder, enabling strategic semantic coding \cite{xiao2022rate}.
 Beyond bit-level fidelity, preserving the statistical properties of the semantic source is crucial for many intelligent tasks.
 The rate-distortion problem under the constraint on divergence between the marginal distributions of the source and its recovery is termed as the rate-distortion-perception (RDP) theory \cite{blau2018perception,blau2019rethinking}, often used to learn effective representation for specific tasks such as generation \cite{zhang2021universal} and classification \cite{liu2019classification}.
 Subsequent works have extended the RDP frameworks into indirect source scenarios for task-oriented semantic communications\cite{chai2023rate,chai2025on,wang2025task}.
-Formally, the semantic rate-distortion problem with divergence constraint is defined as:
+Formally, the indirect semantic rate-distortion problem with a divergence constraint is defined as:

-where $d_p$ is any divergence metric (e.g., total variation distance, KL divergence) and $\cp$ is the maximum tolerable divergence.
-However, these works often overlook the computational cost of the encoding process, limiting the practical deployment of their coding schemes in resource-constrained systems.}
+where $d_p$ is any divergence metric and $\cp$ is the maximum tolerable divergence.
+However, these works often overlook the computational cost of the encoding process, limiting the practical deployment of their coding schemes in resource-constrained systems.

-\blu{ Recent advancements of semantic rate-distortion theory have incorporated the IB method, demonstrating its potential in task-oriented communications \cite{shao2021learning,barbarossa2023semantic,xie2023robust}.
-For instance, the authors of \cite{shao2021learning} propose an IB-based coding scheme in which the encoder generates compressed feature vectors that retain the most relevant information about the source.
-Similarly, the authors of \cite{barbarossa2023semantic} introduce a semantic communication system incorporating an IB-based source encoder, further emphasizing the importance of relevance in information compression.
-However, these studies primarily focus on optimizing the relevance term of the IB framework, often ignoring the critical constraints imposed by model complexity at the user end. }